enklu/NodeListServer/README.md

 2) POST - http://127.0.0.1:8889/list - x-WWW-FORM </br>
 <pre><code class="hljs language-shell">
-serverKey => NodeListServerDefaultKey (specified in the Configuration file)
+key => NodeListServerDefaultKey (specified in the Configuration file)
 </code></pre>

 * Now you have list of created servers as the following...*